-When checked, this enables display of the text entered into the "Info" boxes on the plot, allowing you to add information to the plot.
+When checked, this enables display of the text entered into the "Info" boxes on the plot.
+Info1 and Info2 will be automatically filled in with information when data is downloaded from the ZLog module.
+These can be modified as desired.